 Required Supplementary Information.
 Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis starting on page 5 and the Schedules of City's Proportionate Share of Net Pension Liability, the Schedules of City Contributions and the notes to the Required Supplementary Information starting on page 62 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

 Other Information.
 The combining statements referred to earlier in connection with nonmajor governmental funds are presented following the notes to the financial statements.
-Combining fund financial statements and schedules start on page 72 of this report.
+Combining fund financial statements and schedules start on page 74 of this report.